About ZULRESSO

 Suicidal thoughts and behaviors1

-In pooled analyses of placebo-controlled trials of chronically administered antidepressant drugs (SSRls and other antidepressant classes) that included approximately 77,000 adult patients and 4,500 pediatric patients, the incidence of suicidal thoughts and behaviors in antidepressant-treated patients age 24 years and younger was greater than in placebo-treated patients.
+In pooled analyses of placebo-controlled trials of chronically administered antidepressant drugs (selective serotonin reuptake inhibitors [SSRIs] and other antidepressant classes) that included approximately 77,000 adult patients and 4,500 pediatric patients, the incidence of suicidal thoughts and behaviors in antidepressant-treated patients age 24 years and younger was greater than in placebo-treated patients.

 Variation in risk